Beingpax/Mydigitalgarden/_notes/🌻References/🤑Trading Quotes.md

 > The faster you want to make money, the quicker you will lose everything.

+> The money you lose on the market is the tax you pay market for your learning.
+> “People quietly buy when the market is red, and loudly sell when the market is green.
+Take note of this and trade accordingly.”

 ----
 Type: [[Quotes]] [[Trading]] [[💹Stock Market]]